peerigon/phridge/README.md

 Unlike other node-PhantomJS bridges **phridge** provides a way to run code directly inside PhantomJS instead of turning every call and assignment into an async operation.

-**phridge** utilizes PhantomJS' built-in http server for [inter-process communication](http://en.wikipedia.org/wiki/Inter-process_communication).
-It stringifies the given function, sends it to PhantomJS and executes it there.
+**phridge** uses PhantomJS' stdin and stdout for [inter-process communication](http://en.wikipedia.org/wiki/Inter-process_communication).
+It stringifies the given function, passes it to PhantomJS via stdin, executes it there and passes back the results via stdout.
 Thus you can write your PhantomJS scripts inside your node modules in a clean and synchronous way.

 Instead of ...